Asura: Context

 Scholars have disagreed on the nature and evolution of the asura concept in ancient Indian literature.
 The most widely studied scholarly views on Asura concept are those of F.B.J.
 Kuiper, W. Norman Brown, Haug, von Bradke, Otto, Benveniste, Konow, Rajwade, Dandekar, Darmesteter, Bhandarkar, and Raja, Banerji-Sastri, Padmanabhayya, Skoeld, S.C.
 Roy, Kumaraswamy, Shamasastry, Przyluski, Schroeder, Burrows, Hillebrandt, Taraporewala, Lommel, Fausboll, Segerstedt, Thieme, Gerschevitch, Boyce, Macdonnell, Hermann Oldenberg, Geldner, Venkatesvaran, and Jan Gonda.

-Kuiper calls Asuras a special group of gods in one of major Vedic theories of creation of the universe.
+Kuiper calls Asura a special group of gods in one of major Vedic theories of creation of the universe.
 Their role changes only during and after the earth, sky, and living beings have been created.
-The sky world becomes that of Devas, the underworld becomes that of Asuras.
-The god Indra is the embodiment of good and represents the Devas, while the dragon Vrtra is the embodiment of evil and an Asura.
-During this battle between good and evil, creation and destruction, some powerful Asuras side with the good and are called Devas, other powerful Asuras side with the evil and thereafter continue to be called Asuras.
+The sky world becomes that of deva, the underworld becomes that of Asura.
+The god Indra is the embodiment of good and represents the deva, while the dragon Vrtra is the embodiment of evil and an Asura.
+During this battle between good and evil, creation and destruction, some powerful Asura side with the good and are called deva, other powerful Asura side with the evil and thereafter continue to be called Asura.
 This is the first major dualism to emerge in the nature of everything in the Universe.
 (Hale 1999), in his review, states that Kuiper's theory on Asura is plausible, but weak, because the Vedas never call Vrtra (the central character) an Asura, as the text does describe many other powerful beings.
 Secondly, Rig Veda never explicitly classifies Asura as a "group of gods" states Hale, and this is a presumption of Kuiper.

-Many scholars describe Asuras to be "lords" with different specialized knowledge, magical powers and special abilities, which only later choose to deploy these for good, constructive reasons or for evil, destructive reasons.
-The former become known as Asura in the sense of Devas, the later as Asura in the sense of demons.
+Many scholars describe Asura to be "lords" with different specialized knowledge, magical powers and special abilities, which only later choose to deploy these for good, constructive reasons or for evil, destructive reasons.
+The former become known as Asura in the sense of deva, the later as Asura in the sense of demons.
 Kuiper, Brown, Otto and others are in this school; however, none of them provide an explanation and how, when and why Asura came ultimately to mean demon.
-Asuras are non-believers of God and believe in their own powers.
+Asura are non-believers of God and believe in their own powers.

-Ananda Coomaraswamy suggested that Devas and Asuras can be best understood as being similar in concept to the Twelve Olympians and the titans of Greek mythology: Both are powerful, but have different orientations and inclinations – in Hindu mythology the Devas represent the powers of light and the Asuras represent the powers of darkness.
+Ananda Coomaraswamy suggested that deva and Asura can be best understood as being similar in concept to the Twelve Olympians and the titans of Greek mythology: Both are powerful, but have different orientations and inclinations – in Hindu mythology the deva represent the powers of light and the Asura represent the powers of darkness.
 According to (Coomaraswamy 1935) "the titan [Asura] is potentially an angel [Deva], the angel still by nature a titan" in Hinduism.